leszeko/EasyMonitor/Readme.txt

 Of course tanks to all Linux creators and open source writers Thanks to all bugs reporting.

-Themes need SuperKaramba 0.37 and KDE 3.5x or higher

 3. Installation
 ===============

+Themes need SuperKaramba 0.37 and KDE 3.5x or higher or even any linux desktop

 Can't find superkaramba package.
 Try install it manually !